Sensory Acceptability of Functional Probiotic Beverages Made from Underutilized Tropical Fruits Rich in Vitamins and Minerals

 Abstract

-This study aimed to formulate probiotic beverages using underutilized tropical fruit pulp, such as sincuya (Annona purpurea Moc. & Sessé ex Dunal), urraco (Licania platypus (Hemsl.)
+This study aimed to formulate probiotic beverages using underutilized tropical fruit pulp, such as those of sincuya (Annona purpurea Moc. & Sessé ex Dunal), urraco (Licania platypus (Hemsl.)
 Fritsch), matasano (Casimiroa edulis La Llave y Lex), and jaboticaba (Plinia cauliflora Mart.
-Kausel), along with whey.
-Evaluations of color, vitamins, minerals, ˚Brix, pH, and titratable acidity (TA) were performed on the fruit pulps.
-Subsequently, four beverages inoculated with a mixed culture (Streptococcus thermophilus, Lactobacillus delbrueckii and Bulgaricus) were produced, and ˚Brix, pH, TA, acceptability index (AI), and colony-forming units (CFU) were measured after 9 hours of fermentation.
-Sincuya pulp was highlighted for its content of vitamin A (334.37 UI mg/100 g) and potassium (444.49 mg/100 g).
-In terms of sensory characteristics, the sincuya drink was best evaluated in terms of color, aroma, flavor, and general acceptability, with scores of 78%, 71%, 70%, and 71%, respectively.
-Uraco, sincuya, and matasano drinks exhibited values of 10.9, 10.4, and 9.7 Log10 CFU/mL, respectively.
+Kausel), with acceptable sensory characteristics.
+The evaluations of color, vitamins, minerals, °Brix, pH, and titratable acidity (TA) were performed on the fruit pulps.
+Subsequently, four beverages inoculated with a mixed culture (Streptococcus thermophilus and Lactobacillus delbrueckii subsp.
+Bulgaricus) were produced, and °Brix, pH, TA, sensory acceptability, and colony-forming units (CFUs) were measured after 9 h of fermentation.
+The sincuya pulp exhibited the highest beta-carotene (334.37 IU mg/100 g) and potassium (444.49 mg/100 g) content.
+The sincuya beverage was the best in terms of sensory characteristics such as color, aroma, flavor, and general acceptability, with scores of 78%, 71%, 70%, and 71%, respectively.
+The urraco, sincuya, and matasano beverages exhibited CFU counts of 10.9, 10.4, and 9.7 Log10 CFU/mL, respectively.
 These results demonstrate that the fruits and formulated beverages have technological potential, functional and probiotic benefits, and sensory characteristics that are attractive to consumers.
-This innovative approach suggests an alternative for improving nutrition using local resources and agroindustrial byproducts.
+This innovative approach suggests an alternative for improving nutrition using local resources and agro-industrial byproducts.

 Article activity feed